 More credit is due higher up in the engine range.
 Seat’s 148bhp 2.0-litre TDI makes a strong case, being refined, economical and relatively free-revving.
 But again, it fails to put much in the way of clear water between it and the equivalent petrol – this time, the 138bhp 1.4-litre TSI.
 The latter model is cheaper, more responsive, more refined, more flexible and offers marginally better on-paper performance than the diesel, along with fuel economy that’s broadly comparable in everyday use.

-We’ve yet to drive the range-topping 1.8-litre 178bhp TSI petrol model, but the 181bhp high-output turbodiesel is impressive.
-Its 280lb ft of torque feels like a generous slug at medium revs, and the engine’s also reasonably happy to rev for one of its type.
+The range-topping petrol 1.8-litre TSI with 178bhp is a satisfying unit which is both quick off the line and offers impressive in-gear acceleration.
+Beware of high-rev rumbles, however, where the engine can sound strained.
+That said, at cruising speeds it is both refined and quiet.
+The 181bhp high-output turbodiesel is also impressive.
+Its 280lb ft of torque feels like a generous slug at medium revs, and the engine is also reasonably happy to rev for one of its type.

-Being from Volkswagen’s youthful, sporty brand, the Leon was never likely to have a brilliantly comfortable ride.
-Eager handling was always more likely to be its forte, and it is, to a point, provided you go for the right model.
+Despite Volkswagen’s youthful brand aiming to thrill and entertain drivers all in one, the Leon does suffer in its ride.
+Eager handling was always more likely to be its forte, and it is, to a point, as long as you go for the right model.

 Ordinary S and SE-spec cars come on a standard suspension set-up which, for the majority of models, is fine.
 It’s got a slightly springier than average balance of compliance and control, but nothing you’d call seriously compromised.